klarajanouskova/klarajanouskova.github.io/index.markdown

 ## News

-**15/9/23:** I will be attending ICCV 2023 in Paris, let me know if you want to meet!
+**15/9/23:** I will be attending ICCV 2023 in Paris, let me know if you want to talk!

 **1/7/23:** I have started a PhD in computer vision.